a private matter

 - A clinician will meet with you to review all instructions, give you your medications and answer your questions.

 - You will take the first pill (Mifeprex) in the office.
-Within 48 hours you will use the second pills (misoprostol) at home.
+Within 48 hours the second dose of medication (misoprostol) will be administered at home.
 The combination of the two medicines will cause you to bleed and in most cases end the pregnancy within a few hours of using the second medicine at home.

 - You’ll return in 3 weeks to make sure everything worked properly.